ParallelMaths/parallel/pages/module-1b-test-winter.md

 In the diagram, five rectangles of the same size are shown with each side labelled with a number.

 ![](/resources/module-1b-test-winter/16-squares-choices.jpg){image align="center"}
-These rectangles are palced in the positions I to V as shown, so the numbers on the sides that touch each other are equal.
+These rectangles are placed in the positions I to V as shown, so the numbers on the sides that touch each other are equal.

 ![](/resources/module-1b-test-winter/16-squares-map.jpg){image align="center"}

-Which of the rectangles should be places in position I?
+Which of the rectangles should be placed in position I?

 * [ ] A
 * [ ] B